paperless-ngx/paperless-ngx/docs/setup.md

     >   user: <user_id>
     > ```

+4. Modify `docker-compose.env` with any configuration options you'd like.
+    See the [configuration documentation](configuration.md) for all options.

-5. Modify `docker-compose.env`, following the comments in the file.
-The most important change is to set `USERMAP_UID` and `USERMAP_GID` to the uid and gid of your user on the host system.
+    You may also need to set `USERMAP_UID` and `USERMAP_GID` to the uid and gid of your user on the host system.
 Use `id -u` and `id -g` to get these.

-    This ensures that both the docker container and you on the host machine have write access to the consumption directory.
-If your UID and GID on the host system is 1000 (the default for the first normal user on most systems), it will work out of the box without any modifications. `id "username"` to check.
+This ensures that both the container and the host user have write access to the consumption directory.
+If your UID and GID on the host system is 1000 (the default for the first normal user on most systems), it will work out of the box without any modifications.
+Run `id "username"` to check.

-    !!! note

-        You can copy any setting from the file `paperless.conf.example` and paste it here.
-Have a look at [configuration](configuration.md) to see what's available.

     !!! note